leocr03/backend-stack-demo/README.md

 * MongoDB
     * It's being used to save data consumed by RabbitMQ

 ## How to Use

-In order to run the tests easily, GET endpoints were created to produce a value.
+Note: In order to run the tests easily, *GET* endpoints were created to produce a value.

 ### Start Stack